Hulk Hogan’s Legacy is a Tale of Two Cities

 The Conquistadors: All Gold and No Glory

 Conquistador is Spanish for “conquerors” and is applied to Spaniard soldiers who explored the New World in the 16th century.
-In the late 1980’s, the squared circle of the World Wrestling Federation were treated to Conquistadors of a different variety.
+In the late 1980s, the squared circle of the World Wrestling Federation was treated to Conquistadors of a different variety.
 Gone were the warriors of strategic battle tactics and enter the two individuals who never came close to conquering anything.

 Continue reading “The Conquistadors: All Gold and No Glory”